Skip to content

 Background

 The UEFA Champions League is European club football's premier knockout competition, contested annually by the top clubs from UEFA's 55 member associations.
 It represents the competitive and commercial pinnacle of the European club game, generating over €4 billion in annual revenue.
-The competition's format was expanded in the 2024-25 season from 32 to 36 clubs, adding a new league phase before the knockout Rounds.
-Champions League matches are the reference standard for elite football quality.
+The competition expanded in the 2024-25 season from 32 to 36 clubs, introducing a new league phase before the knockout rounds, which raised the bar for qualifying clubs across the continent.

-The Champions League is the implicit benchmark against which Italy's structural football crisis is being measured: Serie A has fallen so far behind Europe's elite that the gap is now quantifiable in metres per second.
-The reform proposals emerging after Italy's third consecutive World Cup absence , reducing Serie A from 20 to 16 teams, limiting foreign players , are all framed as attempts to close that gap.
-The competition's expansion has simultaneously raised the bar, as more clubs from stronger leagues now participate.
+The Champions League is the implicit benchmark against which Italy's structural football crisis is being measured: Serie A has fallen so FAR behind Europe's elite that the gap is now quantifiable in metres per second.
+Reform proposals emerging after Italy's third consecutive World Cup absence, including reducing Serie A from 20 to 16 clubs and limiting foreign player minutes, are all framed as attempts to close that gap.
+The competition's ongoing expansion simultaneously raises the bar as more clubs from stronger leagues qualify.